Luis Bracamontes

-Luis Enrique Monroy Bracamontes is a Mexican convicted murderer who killed two police officers in Northern California.
-On October 24, 2014, Bracamontes opened fire on three Northern California sheriff's deputies, killing two and wounding the third, while a civilian was also wounded in the shooting.
+Luis Bracamontes (born June 8, 1970) is a convicted murderer who killed two police officers in Northern California.
+On October 24, 2014, Bracamontes opened fire on three Sacramento metropolitan area sheriff's deputies, killing two and wounding the third, while a civilian was also wounded in the shooting.
 Bracamontes is a citizen of Mexico and a convicted drug dealer who was in the United States illegally.
 Bracamontes was sentenced to death in 2018.

-Bracamontes' case earned attention during the 2018 midterm elections when the Trump administration ran an ad blaming Democrats for the murders by Bracamontes.
-Cable channels such as Fox News, CNN, and NBC stopped airing the ad; and Facebook banned it from its platform.

 Arrests and deportations

 Bracamontes is an illegal immigrant who had been previously deported twice.
 He was first deported in 1997 after being convicted in Arizona on charges of possessing narcotics for sale.
 In 1998, he was arrested again on drug charges in Phoenix, but was released "for reasons unknown" by former Maricopa County Sheriff Joe Arpaio.

 Bracamontes was arrested and deported to Mexico again in 2001.

 Shootings and criminal conviction

 Bracamontes was using the name Marcelo Marquez when he, with a female accomplice, shot and killed a sheriff's deputy, Danny Oliver of the Sacramento County Sheriffs Department, in the Arden-Arcade neighborhood of Sacramento.
 He then carjacked several vehicles and shot a driver.
-Bracamontes then fatally shot another police officer, Detective Michael Davis of the Placer County Sheriffs Department, when he was located in the Auburn Area; he also seriously wounded Davis' partner.
+Bracamontes then fatally shot another police officer, Detective Michael Davis of the Placer County Sheriff's Department, when he was located in the Auburn Area; he also seriously wounded Davis' partner.
 He was eventually taken into custody after an extensive manhunt in the area.
 After a lengthy courts process of about four years, which was highlighted by his repeated outbursts and other actions in the courtroom, Bracamontes was sentenced to death in 2018.